dremin/message-bridge/README.md

 - **messagesLimit** (default: 20) Number of messages to load in the right pane
 - **inlineImages** (default: true) Whether image attachments should be rendered inline or shown as download links
 - **refreshInterval** (default: 3000) How often (in milliseconds) to check for new messages

+The "lite" app, available at `/lite`, can be used instead if performance is still problematic.

 ## REST API